Categories

 I’ve been seeing a few YouTubers posting about the new 2011 from the collaboration between Fusion Firearms and Ermox, called the XP Pro.

 Usually, the first thing out of someone’s mouth is, “It’s a Turkish import that Fusion put their name on” or some crap like that.
 This is a true collaboration.
-Just as when SDS Imports worked with Tisas to up their specification standards, Fusion Firearms did the same.
+Just as when SDS Imports worked with Tisas to improve Tisas build standards, Fusion Firearms did the same.
 If it weren’t for SDS Imports showing Tisas how to make the parts in the proper fashion using the proper specs, recent Tisas products would’ve been shitty.
-Fusion Firearms did the same thing.
-The CEO of Fusion Firearms used to own Dan Wesson and he later sold DW to CZ.
+Fusion Firearms did a similar thing.
+The CEO of Fusion Firearms owned Dan Wesson and he later sold DW to CZ.
 He’s been working with Ermox, providing them with the proper specs for the parts and advising them on how the parts need to be made.
+He did this for the XP Pro and XF Pro firearms.

 Some things that stood out to me were the fact that the gun comes with two optics plates – one for RMSc and equivalent footprints and one for 507C and equivalent footprints.
 The plates have irons built into them.

-Another thing is that the gun is all bar stock.
-There is no MIM at all.
+Another thing is that the gun is 100% non-MIM (all small parts are from bar stock).

 Almost all the parts are interchangeable with other 1911s/2011s.
 About the only parts that are proprietary (by necessity) are the slide catch, the mag catch, and the beavertail, and those proprietary parts are necessary due to gun being built around Glock mags.